UCLM-ARCO/scone-client/README.md

 # Python3 Scone client module

-A simple python3 module to interact with a scone-server.
+A simple python3 module to interact with a [scone-server](https://github.com/UCLM-ARCO/scone-server)

 Basic example: